Only signed in users will see discount codes and have complete access to product lines, datasheets and pricelists

 Thermal Gap Pads (TGPs) provide high thermal performance with ease of use for many applications.
 Ultra-high compressibility enables low stress and excellent conformity to mating surfaces.
 Honeywell Thermal gap pad models are naturally tacky, and require no additional adhesive which could inhibit thermal performance.

-TGP models provide thermal performance with ease of use across a multitude of applications.
-They have been designed to minimize thermal resistance at interfaces, and maintain effective performance through reliability testing.
+Thermal gap pads provide thermal performance with ease of use across a multitude of applications.
+They have been designed to minimize thermal resistance at interfaces, exhibit minimal bleeding and maintain effective performance through reliability testing.
 TGP models are silicone based, therefore they offer a certain anti-shock effect, with electrical isolation and non-flammability.
+While all interfaces bleed (with zero exceptions), our pads exhibit very low bleeding even under pressure due to the low molecular weight of the remaining unlinked chains.

 A range of thicknesses from 0.5mm to 5.0mm are available.
 Honeywell TGP models come with two surface liners, which enable users to remove the liner after installation (before operation), with no contaminant risk and easier handling.